rameshkr1994/Data-Science-Cookbook/Python/GLM-Models-with-Python.md

 ### GLM with skikit-learn

-- As at today you can only find there
+- As at today you can only find there logistic and gaussian distributions implemented.
+- But really soon we are going to have the whole GLM family (Gamma, Poisson, Tweedie, etc.)

+References:

+-

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxNDQzNzc5NF19
+eyJoaXN0b3J5IjpbMTQ0NzkwNTU3M119
 -->